gituliar/gituliar.github.io/_drafts/american-options-gpu.md

   - GPU FP32
   - GPU FP64

-## --- Could you briefly describe the Finite-Difference algorithm ?
+## --- What is the Finite-Difference algorithm in a nutshell ?

+(put discrete equation)

+- Fill LHS (matrix mul)
+- Fill RHS (matrix mul)
+- Find V (solve triangular)
+- Ensure Early-Exercise

+## --- Which CPUs did you use for benchmarks ?

-## --- What GPU cards did you test ?
+## --- Which GPUs did you use for benchmarks ?

-Graphics card, which I current have at hand:
+Here is a list of graphic cards, which I current have at hand:

 - Nvidia Quadro P520 (mobile)
   - GP108, Pascal architecture